Approximating CKY with Transformers: Constituency Parsing Experiments

 The fact that our simplest approach is competitive on these constituency parsing benchmarks is interesting, given that it is much faster.
 In Table~\ref{tab:speed} we compare the speed of our approach (in sentences parsed per second) to that of the baseline parser, and we see it is roughly two times faster.
 These numbers reflect the time necessary to parse the PTB and CTB development sets using the \citet{kitaev-etal-2019-multilingual} parser, and using our modification of it.
 Both experiments were run on the same machine, using an NVIDIA RTX A6000 GPU.
 We also emphasize that this comparison is somewhat favorable to the baseline parser, since we use the original code's batching, whereas our approach makes it extremely easy to create big, padded batches, and thus speed up parsing further.
+Additionally, we made a comparison with Supar's~\citep{zhang-etal-2020-efficient, zhang-etal-2020-fast} implementation, which we did not include since it was slower than \citet{kitaev-etal-2019-multilingual}.

 While the above experiments all fine-tune pretrained BERT-style models for parsing, it is also worth examining the performance of these models when trained from scratch.
 We accordingly train transformers from scratch using models of the same size as those in Table~\ref{tab:real} on the PTB and CTB training sets, and report results on the development sets in Table~\ref{tab:nopretrain}.
 We find again that non-CKY based models are competitive.
 Furthermore, since we can now easily share transformer layers without sacrificing the advantage of pretrained layers, grad decoding has a more positive effect.
-(We did not see a corresponding benefit to sharing transformer layers when predicting with Equation~\eqref{eq:betahat}, however).
+We did not see a corresponding benefit to sharing transformer layers when predicting \textit{without} grad decoding.